 The Company is required to present basic and diluted earnings per share.
 Basic loss per share is computed by dividing loss available to common stockholders by the weighted average number of common shares outstanding during the period.
-For 2012, 2011, and 2010, diluted net loss per share of common stock was the same as basic net loss per share of common stock, because the effects of potentially dilutive securities are anti-dilutive.
+For 2012, 2011, and 2010, diluted net loss per share of common stock, because the effects of potentially dilutive securities are anti-dilutive.